 Gaming hobby vs addiction

 While some people can play with no adverse consequences, others can become drawn into the darker side of gaming.
-Video games are deliberately designed to be addictive and that is when harm can occur – including
+Video games are deliberately designed to be addictive and that is when harm can occur – including gaming effects on the brain.

 Gaming can turn from a fun hobby to a destructive addiction if the balance tips and gaming starts to consume your every waking hour.